coreyhulse/pinball_tournament_machine_notes/machines/JurassicPark_cs_72_G4ZVB.md

-This is the Data east game
+This is the Data East game